gmirsky/terraform-aws-static-website-s3-cloudfront-acm/README.md

-# terraform-aws-static-website-s3-cloudfront-acm
+# Terraform AWS static website using S3, cloudfront & ACM

-Terraform AWS static website using S3, Cloudfront and ACM
+This module is still under development.